a-b-1-source/a-b-1-source.github.io/README.md

 - Tools: ArcGIS Pro, Python

 ### 🌊 [Drone Mapping & Aerial Photography]()
-- As a recently certified FAA Part 107 Drone Pilot (November 2024), I am just beginning in my efforts to understand the importance of drones and UAS in this line of work.
-This section will be updated with a link to a portfolio of photos and videos.
+- As a recently certified FAA Part 107 Drone Pilot (November 2024), I am just beginning in my efforts to understand the importance of drones and UAS in various applications.
+- 50+ Hours in FPV flight simulators
+- This section will be updated with a link to a portfolio of photos and videos.

 ---